Learning about beaches

 A diversity of marine animals including migratory birds, whales and sea lions live in the waters of the Indian Ocean.
-Other wildlife like the echidna and many reptile species also exist in the nearby land environment adjacent to the shore.
-The dune environment within the City includes important vegetation ranging from Spinifex grasslands, to coastal shrub lands and upper storey trees such as Eucalypts.
+Other wildlife like the Echidna, Quenda and many reptile species also occur in the nearby land environment adjacent to the shore.
+The dune environment within the City includes important vegetation ranging from Spinifex grasslands, to coastal shrublands and upper storey trees such as eucalypts.

 To learn more about the City’s coast:

 - Take a walk along the coastal pathway from Burns Beach to Marmion Beach and explore the interpretive signage along the way highlighting the local flora, fauna and history of the area

 - Volunteer with your local Natural Area Friends Group

 - Read the Birds of the City of Joondalup brochure to learn about local bird species

 - Have a read of Plants and People of Mooro Country to discover more about local flora species used by the Noongar people

 - Visit the Department of Biodiversity, Conservation and Attractions website to learn more about the Marmion Marine Park

 - Visit the Department of Primary Industries and Regional Development website to learn more about recreational fishing and boating